Justice and Corrections section

 Supporting the extension of State authority throughout the country

 A major challenge is the absence of functioning courts and prisons outside the capital.
-The reinstatement of the justice system therefore remains a priority, as very few of the country’s courts and detention facilities are operating.
+The reinstatement of the justice system therefore remains a priority, as very few of the country’s courts and detention facilities were operating.
 JCS accordingly provides support to the Ministry of Justice in extending the rule of law across the country by gradually reopening courts and detention facilities.
 Through Quick Impact Projects, we provide funding for the rehabilitation and refurbishment of courts and prisons.
-As such, two courts and eight prisons are currently being rehabilitated across the country.

 Capacity building and training of human resources